-To help finding more niche specific websites instead of only having the main TOP 50 leaderboard, we added four more categories:
+To help to find more niche specific websites instead of only having the main TOP 50 leaderboard, we added four more categories:

 - Sex Education & News — covering sites that focus on education (in varying seriousness levels), and adult industry news (porn etc).

 - Sex Toy Reviews — bigger sites cover general toy advice on broader categories.
 Smaller sites focus on individual toy reviews.